linode/docs/docs/applications/system/supervisor/setup-supervisor-on-centos/index.md

     sudo yum install supervisor

-If you intend supervisor to manage processes that require the network to be online edit `/usr/lib/systemd/system/supervisord.service` and add `network-online.target` to the `After` parameter of the `[Unit]` section.
+If you intend to use supervisor to manage processes that require the network to be online, edit the `/usr/lib/systemd/system/supervisord.service` file and add `network-online.target` to the `After` parameter of the `[Unit]` section.
 For example:

 {{< file "/usr/lib/systemd/system/supervisord.service" conf >}}
 [Unit]